ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Duration:** See text

 You manipulates the boundary between life and death.
 Causing one effect of your choosing:
 1. Targeting up to 5 creatures within 100 ft. and forces target to make a Constitution saving throw.
-On a failed save, the creature is shifted to the boundary of life and death, becoming unable to heal or be resurrected for the duration of 1 minute.
+On a failed save, the creature is shifted to the boundary of death, becoming unable to heal or be resurrected for the duration of 1 minute.
 Any healing effects applied to the creature fail.
 At the end of each of its round, the creature takes 8d12 necrotic damage.
 If the creature is reduced to 0 hit points while affected by this spell, it cannot be revived by any means short of a Wish spell.
-2. Reversing the life of a fallen creature.
+2. You shift the boundary of life, reversing the soul of a fallen creature back to its body.
 As long as the target's demise is within 3 days, you can cast this spell to undo its death, returning it to the moment before it was killed, fully restored to life with all hit points.
-The creature’s death and any associated events are erased from time, as if they never occurred.
-After choosing this effect, Yukari cannot use this spell again for 7 days.
+The creature's death and any associated events, such as disease or curse, are erased from time, as if they never occurred.
+After choosing this effect, you cannot use this spell again for 7 days.

 #### Boundary of Space and Time
 *11th level Conjuration*